tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

    numbers to enable fragmented message reassembly and in-order delivery in case datagrams are lost or reordered.

-3. During the handshake, messages are implicitly acknowledged by other handshake messages.
-Some handshake messages, such as the NewSessionTicket message, do not result in any direct response that would allow the sender to detect loss.
-   DTLS adds an acknowledgement message to enable better loss recovery.

-4. Handshake messages are potentially larger than can be contained in a single datagram.
+3. Handshake messages are potentially larger than can be contained in a single datagram.
 DTLS adds fields to handshake messages to support fragmentation and reassembly.

-5. Datagram transport protocols, like UDP, are susceptible to abusive behavior effecting denial-of-service (DoS) attacks against nonparticipants.
+4. Datagram transport protocols are susceptible to abusive behavior effecting denial-of-service (DoS) attacks against nonparticipants.
 DTLS adds a return-routability check and DTLS 1.3 uses the TLS 1.3 HelloRetryRequest message (see {{dos}} for details).